 Continue with the second part of our interview with Matthew Curtis and Will Hawkes, when things get a wee bit messy, here.

-Matthew Curtis is a freelance beer writer, photographer, and UK Editor for Good Beer Hunting.
+Matthew Curtis is a freelance beer writer, photographer, and former UK Editor for Good Beer Hunting.
 He also regularly contributes to Ferment Magazine, and has written for Belgian Beer & Food and The Brewers Journal, amongst other publications.
 Find him on Twitter and Instagram.

 Will Hawkes is a drink, food and travel writer, the author of Craft Beer London, and founder of London Beer City.
 He contributes to the FT, Washington Post, Observer Food Monthly, Daily Telegraph, and The Age.
 He was named British Beer Writer of the Year in 2013.
 He’s on Twitter and Instagram, too.